• spheristerium •

 Part of Speech: Noun

-Meaning: A place, room in a school, bath, courtyard, or stadium for playing ball, especially a room for playing handball.
-The Greeks called it a spheristerion.
+Meaning: A place, room in a school, a courtyard or stadium for playing ball, especially a room for playing handball.
+The Greeks called it a sphairisterion.

-Word History: Today's word is a Roman imitation of Greek sphairisterion, the locational (place) noun from the word sphaire "ball", origin of the English word sphere.
+Word History: Today's word is a Latin imitation of Greek sphairisterion, the locational (place) noun from the word sphaira "ball".
+This word was borrowed by Latin as sphaera, origin of the English word sphere.
 It also underlies the name of another ball game played by the ancient Greeks, sphairistike, played by bouncing balls off courtyard walls.
-In 1874, Major Walter C. Wingfield patented in London the equipment and rules for a game under the name of sphairistike.
-However, the name proved too difficult to pronounce and sales slumped until the name was replaced by lawn tennis.
+In 1874, Major Walter C. Wingfield patented in London the equipment and rules for a game under the name of Sphairistike.
+However, the name proved too difficult to pronounce and sales slumped until the name was replaced by Lawn Tennis.
 It then quickly evolved into the game of tennis we know and love today.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!